 As the Corporation fulfills the obligations in the contract for testing services, the customer simultaneously receives and consumes the benefits provided by the Corporation.
 The Corporation has the right to revenue collection for the portion of testing services that have been fulfilled, and the revenue from testing services is recognized over time.
 The Corporation fulfills the obligations in the contract for packaging services when the customer creates or enhances the goods they have control of.
-The Corporation has the right to revenue collection for the portion of packaging services that have been fulfilled, and the revenue from packaging services is recognized over time.
-Contract assets are recognized during the process of semiconductor assembling and testing, and are reclassified to accounts receivable at the point the bills were issued.
-If the payment exceeds the revenue recognized to date, the Corporation recognizes the difference as a contract liability.
+The Corporation has the right to revenue collection for the portion of packaging services that have been fulfilled, and the recognized during the process of semiconductor assembling and testing, and are reclassified to accounts receivable at the point the bills were issued.
+If the payment exceeds the revenue recognized to date, the n.
+Leases

+Corporation recognizes the difference as a contract liability.
 It is recognized as contract asset before the Corporation satisfies its performance obligations.